sohanlaxmicoin/go/docs/reference/readme.md

 ## Client Packages

-The Go SDK contains packages for interacting with the various stellar services:
+The Go SDK contains packages for interacting with the various rover services:

 - [`orbit`](https://godoc.org/github.com/rover/go/clients/orbit) provides client access to a orbit server, allowing you to load account information, stream payments, post transactions and more.
 - [`stellartoml`](https://godoc.org/github.com/rover/go/clients/stellartoml) provides the ability to resolve Stellar.toml files from the internet.
 You can read about [Stellar.toml concepts here](../../guides/concepts/stellar-toml.md).
-- [`federation`](https://godoc.org/github.com/rover/go/clients/federation) makes it easy to resolve a stellar addresses (e.g. `scott*stellar.org`) into a stellar account ID suitable for use within a transaction.
+- [`federation`](https://godoc.org/github.com/rover/go/clients/federation) makes it easy to resolve a rover addresses (e.g. `scott*rover.network`) into a rover account ID suitable for use within a transaction.